 - In March of that year, the company announced that it had successfully emerged from bankruptcy restructured and intact.

-- The bankruptcy and restructuring allowed the company to eliminate significant debt and hold on to important borrowing capacity.
+- The bankruptcy and restructuring allowed the company to eliminate significant debt and retain important borrowing capacity.
 It also emerged with a new stock symbol and a new board of directors.

-- By 2009 the company had close to 2,000 employees throughout the world, including around 1,320 workers directly engaged in operations.
+- By 2009, the company had close to 2,000 employees worldwide, including around 1,320 workers directly engaged in operations.

 - Unfortunately, around the same time, the company was in trouble again.

-- Trico failed to pay any cash dividends on stocks in either 2008 or 2009, and by 2010 it began to be evident that the company would need to enter into bankruptcy again.
+- Trico failed to pay cash dividends on stocks in 2008 or 2009, and by 2010, it began to be evident that the company would need to file for bankruptcy again.

 - They filed Chapter 11 again in 2011, but the company would not emerge unscathed this time.
 Liquidated and out of business, Trico was over, and many people lost their maritime jobs.